yuyangd/beep/readme.md

 ## Features

+1. Set alert conditions

+  Calculate the alert conditions base on Service Level Objectives (SLOs) and support hours This alerting strategy respect the error budget

+1. Set alert conditions for zero-tolerance transactions

+  This alerting strategy raise alerts for every single error

+1. Provision the notification channel

 1. Set deployment marker

   Deployment marker can appear on APM charts that correlate code changes to the performance of your applications.

-2. Manage apdex_t value

-  Automatically set apdex threshold based on the app performance over last 24 hours

-3. Manage alert on apdex drop

-  Create the notification channel and alert setting

 ## Prerequisite